LibraryCarpentry/lc-second-website/_posts/2018-05-11-unimelb-workshop.md

 We has a few snafus wth unco-operative shells and site workarounds, but on the whole, the day went well.

-here are the happy campers!
+Here are the happy campers!

 ![Group shot]({{ "/img/melbgroupshot.jpg" | prepend: site.baseurl }})